 - Greg van Eekhout has written several Story Grenades

-- István Örkény has an entire collection of them.
+- István Örkény has an entire collection of them, called One Minute Stories.
 The shortest one is called Blank Page - although it does come with a disclaimer stating that he didn't really have anything to say in it, so he leaves it open for interpretation.
-Another is merely two words, and an Long Title.
+Another is merely two words, and a Long Title.

 - Yet another called "Stamp" consists of a single stamp with the sentence written along the edge: "To hell with everything".